-Why Is My Keurig Pump Not Working?
+Why Is My Keurig Machine Pump Not Working?
 (Common Reasons Explained)

-This is probably one of the primary reasons your Keurig coffee maker is not pumping water or not working properly.
-In most cases, this is because of the water you use in your machine.
+This is probably one of the primary reasons your Keurig coffee brewer is unable to pump water or not working properly.
+In most cases, the problem with pumping water lies in the type of water you use in your machine.

-If you’re using tap water or water from a well, this type of water often has a lot of minerals in them, including calcium and magnesium.
-If these minerals build up in the water lines of your Keurig machine, it can cause limescale that may clog your system.
+If you’re using tap water or fresh water from a well, this type of water often has a lot of minerals in them, including calcium and magnesium which aren't found as much in filtered or bottled water.
+This can cause a mineral buildup in the water lines of your Keurig machine, and as these minerals build up it can cause limescale that may clog your system and stop it dispensing water.

 Air In The Line